 Focus group and community advisory committee members assisted in 'ranking' the list of priorities to consider a timeline for improvements.
-The ranking levels are representative of the order for project implementation that was preferred in our discussions, however factors such as funding, sequencing and logical combination with other City projects may shift the timeline.
+The ranking levels are representative of the order for project implementation that was preferred in discussions with focus groups and the advisory committee, however factors such as funding, sequencing and logical combination with other City projects may shift the timeline.
 Therefore, the projects are not listed in the exact order that they will be initiated.
 The ranking includes:

-- · High- near term, very important
+- High- near term, very important

-- Med-High, within 5 years (+/-)
+- Medium-High, within 7 years (+/-)

 - Medium, within 10 years (+/-)

-- Low-Med, within 10-15 years (+/-)
+- Low-Med, within 12-15 years (+/-)

 - Low, funding needed and/or must be sequenced with other improvements.

+- Not ranked needs further study, priority added in this planning process but not fully explored.